-• Upon hire one outerwear jacket, two trousers, one fleece jacket, three shirts, golf shirts (through company supplies), and thereafter replacement on proof of need.
+i) Upon hire 1 outerwear jacket, 2 trousers, 1 fleece jacket, 3 shirts, golf shirts (through company supplies), and thereafter replacement on proof of need.

 Employees who are issued uniforms shall receive the same cleaning allowance that is paid to the transit operators.